Best Free Travel Apps For Your Alaska Trip

 One of the best free travel apps not only for your trip to Alaska and my newest favorite offline map!
 Maps.me provides detailed maps worldwide.
-It can be used offline by downloading the needed maps beforehand.
+The app can be used offline, too, by downloading the needed maps beforehand.
 You can download any maps, country by country, and delete them when you don´t need them anymore.
 It took me a while to figure the usage out, but now I can´t live without it anymore!
 Well, I could, but I don´t want to!
 It also knows the most hidden addresses, which even my GPS doesn´t know.

 I used it for my NYC visit, my Cuba road trip, and now, here in Alaska.
 I couldn´t be happier.
 It also works for pedestrian routes, with which google maps often have trouble.
 Wherever I go, Maps.me is with me!

-Works like the regular Google Maps but offline.
+It works like the regular Google Maps but offline.
 Unfortunately, it´s not compatible with iPhones.
 Although I prefer Maps.me I like to have as a backup plan.
-And because I usually have, an Android phone, using it isn´t an issue at all to me.
+And because I usually have an Android phone, using it isn´t an issue at all to me.

 I won´t use it so much for my English-speaking trips.
 But it helped me a lot while I was traveling to South America last year.
 It works the same way as Google Maps.
 Download the necessary language in advance and start translating.
 Google Translate also can scan text from packaging, menus, or other surfaces and gives you the translation.

 Stay in a home away from home.
 I usually use Airbnb on my laptop, but, of course, there is an app, too!
 By the way, if you book your first stay with Airbnb, you can get a discount of 25€/ 30$ using this link.